On iPhone's 10th Anniversary, Apple Has A Go At A Big Redesign

 In his rapid-response "Requiem for the iPhone's Home Button," Wired writer David Pierce calls the move a "remarkable statement of confidence" by Apple, which assumes that users are comfortable enough navigating the iPhone to be taught a whole new behavior.
 And yet, he writes:

 "But there's still something distinctly hostile about it, design and features trumping ease of use and peace of mind.
 Most people still don't know how to use iPhones to their full potential. ...
 Did you use the four-finger gesture to close apps, or the 3D-touch swipe to switch between them?
 Of course not.
-No matter Apple's pithy taglines, iPhones aren't easy or obvious to use—certainly not without a home button."
+No matter Apple's pithy taglines, iPhones aren't easy or obvious to use— certainly not without a home button."

 And Apple might be hedging its bets as well.
 On Tuesday, Apple CEO Tim Cook is expected to present the overhauled iPhone X alongside two other, more familiar-looking devices, presumably called iPhone 8 and iPhone 8 Plus.
 These would represent more traditional upgrades on the current 7th generation.